Authentication

 The basic flow is:

-- Use the returned token to authenticate requests to Atomic
+Authorizationheader in a request to our oauth server - Use the returned token to authenticate requests to Atomic

-Atomic's oauth url is:
+Atomic's OAuth URL is:

 https://master-atomic-io.auth.us-east-1.amazoncognito.com/oauth2/token